Introduction

 The Reliquary

-$ mkdir ~/reliquary $ cd ~/reliquary $ curl -O https://reliquary.se/reliquary-cli.tar $ tar fvx reliquary-cli.tar $ export PATH=~/reliquary:$PATH
+$ mkdir ~/reliquary $ cd ~/reliquary $ curl -O https://reliquary.se/reliquary-cli.tar $ tar fvx reliquary-cli.tar $ export PATH=~/reliquary:$PATHBuilding sanctum is straight-forward:

 $ git clone https://github.com/jorisvink/sanctum $ cd sanctum $ make $ sudo make install